ninjadev64/puredarwin-wiki/docs/For developers/QEMU.md

 [![](../_/rsrc/1237723486088/developers/qemu/Qemu%20PD%20booting3.png%3Fheight=331&width=420)](qemu/Qemu%20PD%20booting3.png%3Fattredirects=0)
 Then depending your settings, a login prompt or X should be waiting for you.

-It is necessary to launch X11 manually by issuing <span style="font-size:small">/usr/X11R6/bin/startx</span>.
+It is necessary to launch X11 manually by issuing /usr/X11R6/bin/startx.